easytarget/PrintEye/README.md

   * Brightness level: (0-255) for the activity LED, set to 0 to disable
   * Default: 80
 * `{"pe_imsg":"string"}`
-  * IdleText, Twenty character maximum,
+  * IdleText, Twenty character maximum.
   * The first ten character are the 'left' text, the next ten are 'right'.
   * Left and right panel text to be displayed in Idle and Sleep mode, max 10 characters, enclose in quotes.
   * Setting the left text to `SHOWSTATUS` results in the default behaviour of showing the actual status there